12 What Is Life?

 This book has made three claims, nested from the microscopic to the planetary.

-Second: the conservation equation is scale-invariant.
-The same mathematical object – \(\partial C / \partial t = -\partial F / \partial x + \Sigma R_i\) – describes a sediment pore, a treatment wetland, a regional aquifer, and the global ocean.
-This is not analogy.
-The equation is identical at every scale; only the parameters change.
-Reaction-transport models work precisely because the physics does not reinvent itself at new scales.
+Second: the conservation framework carries across scales.
+The same accounting principle – accumulation equals net flux plus net reaction – applies to a sediment pore, a treatment wetland, a regional aquifer, and the global ocean.
+The transport operators, boundary conditions, and closure terms change with each setting, but the underlying logic does not.
+Reaction-transport models work because the physics does not reinvent itself at new scales.
 There is no “ecosystem thermodynamics” separate from “molecular thermodynamics.”
 There is only thermodynamics.

-Third: water quality is a geomicrobiology problem.
-The same organisms, reactions, and constraints that oxygenated the Archean atmosphere, that cycle sulfur through sediments, that maintain the deep biosphere on maintenance energy alone – these are the organisms and reactions that clean contaminated groundwater.
-We fail at prediction not because the science is missing, but because we treat the biology as a black box with fixed parameters instead of as an adaptive community under thermodynamic constraints.
-The fix is not more data.
-It is better theory – the kind of theory this book has tried to provide.
+Third: water treatment underperforms when it ignores the geomicrobiology.
+The same broad classes of metabolism and the same thermodynamic and kinetic constraints that shaped the Archean atmosphere, that cycle sulfur through sediments, that maintain the deep biosphere on maintenance energy alone – these are the processes that clean contaminated groundwater.
+Better data will always matter.
+But data alone cannot fix the problem if the biology is modeled as a black box with fixed parameters rather than as an adaptive community under thermodynamic constraints.
+The theory in this book is one piece of what is needed.

 These three claims are not separate arguments.
 They are one argument at three scales.
-Satisficing explains the biology.
-Scale invariance explains the math.
-And the water crisis is what happens when we ignore both.
+Satisficing describes the biology.
+The conservation framework explains the math.
+And the water crisis is sharpened when we ignore both.

 The invisible architects have not retired.
 They are still at work – in every grain of sediment, every drop of groundwater, every square centimeter of your skin.
 They preceded oxygen, eukaryotes, animals, and thought – and they will outlast us.